8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 7. Prioritize Independent Contractor Satisfaction

 A happy independent contractor who is satisfied with their work arrangement is much less likely to challenge their classification status than someone who is frustrated by how they are being treated.
-Making sure your independent contractor population is satisfied will not only lead to better working relationships, but it will also help avoid an unhappy worker triggering an audit or waving a red flag.
+Making sure your independent contractor population is satisfied will not only lead to better working relationships but will also help prevent an unhappy worker from triggering an audit or waving a red flag.

 Build good relationships with independent talent by encouraging managers to maintain clear, consistent communication.
 Create a simple onboarding process, offer fast and reasonable payment terms, and build a positive work environment that welcomes independents.